 On this page I'll show you how to make a basic data mode sound card the low cost way, with no compromise on performance.

-Without a method to electrically isolate the audio signals between the radio and the PC, it's very likely that there will be excessive electrical noise transposed on to your audio signal.
-This can look like noise, or regular wavy lines.
+Without a method to electrically isolate the audio signals between the radio and the PC, it's likely that there will be excessive electrical noise transposed on to your audio signal.
+This can look like wavy lines on your data screen.
 The cause of this type of noise is often referred to as a 'ground loop'.

-This type of noise will significantly reduce your ability to decode signals, and will also impact your transmitted signal.
+This type of noise can reduce your ability to decode signals, and may impact your transmitted signal.
 So sooner or later you'll probably want to solve this.

-The USB isolator we use here will electrically isolate the sound card and eliminate those ground loops, improving your ability to decode and send data mode messages.
+The USB isolator we use here will electrically isolates the sound card from the computer and eliminate those ground loops, improving your ability to decode and send data mode messages.

-Connecting the sound card up is quite straightforward.
-If you get stuck just stop and think about what is being connected to what.
+Connecting the sound card is relatively straightforward.
+If you get stuck, just stop and think about what is being connected to what.

 Sound car assembly